Operating a home business

 Phone Council's Business Hotline 133 BNE (133 263) for advice specific to your situation if:

-- your proposed home-based business requires planning approval, or
+- your proposed home-based business requires planning approval

-- your premises are within a neighbourhood plan area or overlay area.
+- your property is located in a neighbourhood plan or overlay area.

 Council's fact sheet home-based business can provide additional information.